backdrop-contrib/hidden_nodes/README.txt

 end result functionality.
 It has to do this because of the core limitation provided by using unpublish status.

+This module also account for organic groups handling of the node access table.
+The whole point of this module is to effectively "undo" all of the node access records aside from the ability to view hidden material.
+If you have questions about how this is accomplished (or would like to account for the overriding of other modules view grants) please post issues to the issue queue.

 Usage:
 ------
-hidden_nodes looks for the "view all hidden content" permission and then the "view hidden (node type) content" permission when a user tries to view a node that is marked hidden.
+hidden_nodes looks for the "view all hidden content" permission when a user tries to view a node that is marked hidden.

 After installing the module, navigate to your user access page and assign the